sez11a/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 You can display the content returned by the filters above in order by title, create date, modified date, view count and more in ascending or descending order.
 For instance, you may have a series of "How To" articles that you want displayed in descending order based on whether the article was tagged with the *hammer* tag.
 Or, you may want a series of video captures to display in ascending order based on a category called *birds*.
 You can also group by *Asset*, *Type* or *Vocabularies*.
 Vocabularies are groups of categories defined by administrators in the *Categories* section of the control panel.

 There are a several new enhancements to Liferay's vocabularies and categories.
-The three main features are targeted vocabularies, single/multi-valued vocabularies and separated widgets for every vocabulay.
+The three main features are targeted vocabularies, single/multi-valued vocabularies and separated widgets for every vocabulary.

 ##### Targeted Vocabularies []()